ProxyKit/ProxyKit/README.md

 As ProxyKit simply captures headers and async copies request and response body streams, it will be fast enough for most scenarios.

-Stress testing shows that ProxyKit is approximately 8% slower than nginx for simple forwarding on linux.
 If absolute raw throughput is a concern for you, then consider nginx or alternatives.
 For me being able to create flexible proxies using C# is a reasonable tradeoff for the (small) performance cost.
 Note that what your specific proxy (and its specific configuration) does will impact performance